 This class will explore a unique assemblage of diverse voices in contemporary literature through a combination of prose, poetry, and drama published since 2001.
 The most important facet of the course will be our collective effort to understand both how/why the literary imagination attempts to explain and examine the rapidly changing world around us.
 The course will supplement some of the more highly-regarded authors of the new millennium with selected pieces from classical literature to help understand the perennial complexities of the human predicament.

-English 4: Literature of Dissent Honors: Ghost Stories in Film and Literature
+English 4: Ghost Stories in Film and Literature Honors

 Do you believe in ghosts, or are you highly skeptical?
 Regardless, are you intrigued by the eerie, bone-chilling “pleasure of the shudder”?
 This course will explore the widely varied realms of ghost fiction and film--from the classic haunted house tales to modern psychological thrillers--exploring why different cultures around the globe fear what they do.
 We seeking answers to such questions as: When are ghosts more than shadowy spirits of the departed?
 Might we see them as metaphors or our own subconscious emotions, such as guilt, fear, and frustration?
 How are gender, race and religion represented in these stories through time?
 The course contains projects that are both creative and analytical.